mhrgroup/course_self_supervised_learning/README.md

+# Updates 20241009

+Most notebooks now have a cell to downgrade the TensorFlow version on Google Colab to version 2.15.
+This way, we prevent errors associated with the latest TensorFlow updates.

+Sincerely,
+MHR Group LLC

+# Disclosure

 Email incident: Anyone who has received any email regarding this course is entirely opt-out and will no longer receive such emails from us.
-We sincerely apologize for any inconvenience, and we will ensure this incident will never happen ever again.
+We sincerely apologize for any inconvenience and will ensure this incident never happens again.

-Sinerely,
+Sincerely,
 MHR Group LLC

 # Disclosure

-All the materials here at www.self-supervised-learning.com are FREE to use, and are only to help the machine learning community get familiar with self-supervised learning.
+All the materials here at www.self-supervised-learning.com are FREE to use and are only to help the machine learning community get familiar with self-supervised learning.

 # Description
 Self Supervised Learning [Contrastive Learning + SimCLR] at www.self-supervised-learning.com

 * This course teaches you "Self-Supervised Learning" (SSL), also known as "Representation Learning."

-* SSL is a relatively new and hot subject in machine learning to deal with repositories with limited labeled data.
+* SSL is a relatively new and hot machine learning subject that deals with limited labeled data repositories.

 * There are two general SSL techniques, contrastive and generative.
 This course's focus is on supervised and unsupervised contrastive models only.